-Wave motion, speed of a wave, longitudinal and transverse waves, superposition of waves, progressive and standing waves, free and forced Oscillations, resonance, vibration of strings and air-columns, beats, Doppler effects.
+Wave motion, speed of a wave, longitudinal and transverse waves, superposition of waves, progressive and standing waves, free and forced Oscillations, resonance, the vibration of strings and air columns, beats, Doppler effects.

 Unit 11: Heat and Thermodynamics

-Thermal expansion of solids, liquids and gases and their specific heats, Relationship between Cp and Cv for gases, first law of thermodynamics, thermodynamic processes.
-Second law of thermodynamics, Carnot cycle efficiency of heat engines.
+Thermal expansion of solids, liquids and gases and their specific heats, Relationship between Cp and Cv for gases, the first law of thermodynamics, thermodynamic processes.
+The second law of thermodynamics, Carnot cycle efficiency of heat engines.

 Unit 12: Transference of Heat